ml-tuw/ml-tuw.github.io/teaching/ws2324/projects/projects_pi/gnn_privacy_adversarial_tradeoff.md

 **Context**:
 A tension between differential privacy and robustness (against adversarial examples) has been empirically observed [Song et al., 2019] and theoretically shown [Ghazi et al., 2021].
 Do these result extend to structured data?
-Focusing on a centralised setting: are more robust algorithms less private (or vice versa)?
+Focusing on a centralised setting and possibly on perturbations of the graph structure: are more robust algorithms less private (or vice versa)?

 **Advisor**: Patrick